Diocese of Kamianets-Podilskyi: History

 The history of the diocese begins with its founding in the Crown of the Kingdom of Poland around 1375 when Pope Urban VI, on the initiative of then king of Poland Louis I of Hungary, erected the diocese in Kamianets-Podilskyi.
 It was subordinated to the metropolis of Halych in the administrative region of Halych Land.
 The borders of the diocese coincided with the borders of the Palatinate of Podolia.
 From 1412 until 1798 the Kamianets-Podilskyi diocese was subordinated to the Lviv metropolis, in the Ruthenian Voivodeship.
 In 1772, the diocese had 59 parishes grouped in 6 deaneries: Czornokozynci, Dunaivtsi, Yazlovets, Medzhybizh, Sataniv, Sharhorod.
-In the diocese, there were 87 Roman Catholic churches (including 23 monks and 2 nuns), as well as parish chapels with the permission to celebrate Mass.
+In the diocese, there were 87 churches (including 23 monks and 2 nuns), as well as parish chapels with the permission to celebrate Mass.

-In 1795, Russian empress Catherine the Great abolished the Kamianets-Podilskyi Diocese, only to be restored a few years later in 1798 by Paul I of Russia, who placed the Kamianets-Podilskyi bishopric under the authority of the Mogilev metropolis.
+In 1795, Russian empress Catherine the Great abolished the Kamianets-Podilskyi Diocese, only to be restored a few years later in 1798 by Paul I of Russia, who placed the Kamianets-Podilskyi bishopric under the authority of the Archbishop of Mogilev as its metropolis.
 In 1866, the diocese was again abolished by the Tsarist autocracy.
 From the years 1867-1918 it was administered by the bishops of Lutsk-Zhytomyr.

 Pope Benedict XV reactivated the Kamianets-Podilskyi diocese in 1918.
 The diocese was split on 22 September 1918 from the Diocese of Lutsk, Zhytomyr, and Kamianets-Podilskyi; at the time, the diocese comprised most of the Ukrainian Soviet Republic.
 From 24 September 1918 the ordained priest of Kamianets-Podilskyi Piotr Mańkowski was received for consecration to Bishop of Kamianets-Podilskyi by the Archbishop of Kraków Adam Stefan Sapieha.
-The diocese was held in procuration by the Roman Catholic priest Kazimierz Nosalewski until 26 August 1919 when Bishop Mańkowski took over following the arrest of Nosalewski by the Bolsheviks and threatened with execution.
+The diocese was held in procuration by the Latin Catholic priest Kazimierz Nosalewski until 26 August 1919 when Bishop Mańkowski took over following the arrest of Nosalewski by the Bolsheviks and threatened with execution.
 After the return of Bishop Mańkowski, Nosalewski who had suffered arrest twice and released, continued to serve as vicar general of the Kamianets-Podilskyi diocese until 1926.
 On 8 December 1919, the ceremonial ingress of Bishop Mańkowski at Sts.
 Peter and Paul Cathedral took place in Kamianets-Podilskyi.
 Six months later, on 5 July 1920, Bishop Mańkowski was forced to leave the diocese and went into exile.
-At first, he was in Buchach, and then in Volodymyr-Volynskyi in the Roman Catholic Diocese of Lutsk.
+At first, he was in Buchach, and then in Volodymyr-Volynskyi in the Diocese of Lutsk.
 Many priests from the Kamianets diocese worked in the Lutsk diocese during the interwar period.